anrei0000/anrei0000.github.io/_posts/2019-08-14-ci_cd_with_laravel_bitbucket_aws.md

 Whoop whoop I get green.

 # Setup bitbucket environment variables
-After some digging around I had to find out what these are [here](https://confluence.atlassian.com/bitbucket/variables-in-pipelines-794502608.html), so to sum up: click account image > bitbucket settings > account variables.
+After some digging around I had to find out [what these are](https://confluence.atlassian.com/bitbucket/variables-in-pipelines-794502608.html), so to sum up how to find them: click account image > bitbucket settings > account variables.
 And I set the following key - value pairs:

 * `AWS_ACCESS_KEY_ID` - `***`